JustScorpio/GophKeeper/backend/cmd/tls/readme.txt

-This folder is supposed to be for TLS certificate files, which a read from here by default
+This folder is supposed to be for TLS certificate files, which are read from here by default